eficode-academy/oidc-oauth2-katas/using-tokens.md

-# Template headline
+# Using Tokens

 ## Learning Goals

+- Using tokens from the command-line to access protected resources
+- Introspecting tokens through the Identity provider
-- See how we validate and use tokens
+- Refreshing tokens
-- Understand the concept of token 'audience'
-- Refresh of tokens
+- Logout using tokens

 ## Introduction